mikesparr/redis-priority-queue/README.md

 # Redis Priority Queue
-This is a simple priority queue implementation that leverages Redis sorted set.
+This is a simple Promise based multi-channel priority queue implementation that leverages Redis sorted set.

 # Requirements
 You will need Redis server running.